ProjectLighthouseCAU/heimdall/README.md

-IN-PROGRESS | important | security (csrf, xss, sqli, cors, same-origin, csp) TODO | maybe | password criteria (sync with frontend) TODO | maybe | overhaul registration key prefix and generation TODO | important | document config options (maybe collect them in the config.go file instead of scattered around the codebase)
-TODO | important | make rate limiter configurable
+IN-PROGRESS | important | security (csrf, xss, sqli, cors, same-origin, csp) TODO | maybe | password criteria (sync with frontend) TODO | maybe | overhaul registration key prefix and generation TODO | important | make rate limiter configurable
 TODO | maybe | better README ;-)
 TODO | important | notify other projects about API changes (user - removed permanent_api_token, added endpoint PUT /users/{id}/api-token with JSON payload {"permanent": true/false} accessible to admins)
+TODO | important | garbage collection in API-tokens table (delete expired tokens) TODO | important | destroy all sessions of a user when username or password is changed or user is deleted (blocked: fiber storage cannot retrieve all sessions of a specific user_id)
+TODO | maybe | use casbin middleware for access control to REST API

 NO | important | use transactions for redis and maybe postgres NO | maybe | remove redundant timestamp from user table (LastLogin and UpdatedAt are nearly identical, but UpdatedAt only changes because LastLogin is updated :D) -> however when an admin updates a user that hasn't logged in for a while, the field makes sense